RianNegreiros/secure-password/README.md

 # Secure Password Validation

+This is a challenge from [BackEndBrasil](https://github.com/backend-br/desafios/blob/master/secure-password/PROBLEM.md)

-This project provides a simple password validation API with basic security criteria.
+The project provides a simple password validation API with basic security criteria.

 ## Getting Started

 To run the project locally, follow these steps:

-1.Clone the repository:
+1. Clone the repository:

 ```bash
   git clone https://github.com/RianNegreiros/secure-password.git